Natural Links in Cardinia – Levels 3 & 4

 Discover what birds and animals need to survive, then explore the Cardinia Creek and nearby wetlands to examine how the plants and animals are interconnected, along with the impact weeds and wastewater can have on the ecosystem.
 Students learn how to take data and develop a graph to show how many different species of birds, insects and animals they find!

-Explores the characteristics and differences between living, previously living and non-living elements within a habitat through a hands-on classification activity.
-We will also explore the classification of plants and weeds.
+This module explores the characteristics and differences between living, previously living and non-living elements within a habitat through a hands-on classification activity.
+We also explore what makes an invasive weed and thus the classification of native plants verses weeds which includes a hands on activity.

 Module 4: Helping Habitats